Zerg00s/FlowPowerAppsMigrator/README.md

 - Added a check of the source and target site permissions.
 If the user does not have the required permissions, the app migrator will stop and display an error message.

 #### Known issues
 - Occasional error: [Access is denied (Exception from HRESULT: 0x80070005 (E_ACCESSDENIED))](https://github.com/Zerg00s/FlowPowerAppsMigrator/issues/34).
-This error is typically nothing to do with permissions.
-It is hard to diagnose, but one of the fixes is to delete a target site and rung the app migrator again.
+This error typically has nothing to do with permissions.
+It is hard to diagnose, but one of the fixes is to delete a target site and rerun the app migrator.
-- Migrated lists with custom content types end up with extra content type that should be deleted manually, after migration.
+- Migrated lists with custom content types end up with extra content types that should be deleted manually, after migration.
 - Migrated lists might need fields to be added to the content type or a form.